solpyro/AdventOfCode2022/README.md

 ## Day 23: Unstable Diffusion

 Oh hey, it's time for GoL.
 After quickly diging out my old GoL Processing implementation, I remebered the technique I'd used to buffer current positions in the decisison phase.
 We'll see how we can use that for the particular rules of this puzzle.

+I've been working at this one for a while and I should have everything correct, but there seems to be a problem with the way I'm tracking the decisions, and my test elves move in a different way than the example shows.

 ## Day 24: ???